TypeFox/sadl-jupyterlab/sadl-client/README.md

 ## High level Architecture

 The application consist of the following packages:
-- sadl-client - RIDE plugins: about, language server editor, etc.;
+- sadl-client - SADL plugins: about, language server editor, etc.;
-- sadl_web - RIDE Jupyter Extension which is combination of JupyterLab and RIDE plugins.
+- sadl_web - SADL Jupyter Extension which is combination of JupyterLab and SADL plugins.

-During the build first RIDE plugins are compiled and then the RIDE Jupyter Extension.
+During the build first SADL plugins are compiled and then the SADL Jupyter Extension.